parmsam/forgot/README.md

 [Rd2roxygen](https://github.com/yihui/Rd2roxygen).
 The `forgot()`
 function returns a tibble of section content in R documentation files from a specified package (that’s already installed).
 You can search on this tibble and return an interactive HTML table if needed.
+There’s also a RStudio Addin included that you can use to search package documentation in a small Shiny app.

 ## Installation